idaholab/fenix/doc/content/verification_validation_examples/plasma/lieberman.md

   }
 \end{equation}

 where $V$ is the volume of the element in which the particle exists, and $PPE$ is the number of particles which exist in the element.
 All particles are stationary initially $v=0$ \[m/s\] and particle velocities are updated with the [LeapFrogStepper.md].
-Additionally, when particles hit the boundaries of the domain they are considered to have left the domain and we no longer track them after this point, this is why [KillRayBC.md] are selected for the points $x=0,l$.
+Additionally, when particles hit the boundaries of the domain they are considered to have left the domain and we no longer track them after this point, this is why a [KillRayBC.md] is selected for the boundary points of the domain $x=0,l$.

 ## Transient Conditions